 Homeownership steady among debilitating factors

-After trending down from its predatory mortgage-induced 60.7% peak in 2006 to its present level near 55%, the homeownership rate has finally stabilized at a normative level for the state.
+After trending down from its predatory mortgage-induced 60.7% peak in 2006 to its present level near 55%, the homeownership rate has finally stabilized at what appears as a normative level for the state.

-However, as the coming recession settles in, the homeownership gains California has experienced since 2016 appear free from the kind of disruptive loss by foreclosure seen in 2008.
-Whether our state’s homeownership rate remains near its historical level or declines alongside the global economy remains to be seen.
+However, when the coming recession settles in, the homeownership gains California has experienced since 2016 will avoid the disruptive loss of a home by foreclosure seen in 2008-2011 recession.
+Our state’s homeownership rate is likely to remain stable near its current historical level in spite of the present global economic chaos.

 Chart 1